-'Bachelor In Paradise' Live Finale Will Answer All Your Questions About This Season
+'Bachelor In Paradise' Will Air A Live Finale That Will Answer All Your Questions About This Season

 Do you guys think the Bachelor in Paradise producers sat down in an ABC conference room and said: "How can we make this season more of a disaster?"
 That is really the only explanation I can come up with for this Bachelor in Paradise live finale, which is apparently happening.
 Executive producer Chris Harrison announced the plans for a live finale in front of a studio audience, according to an interview with Entertainment Weekly.